 Trader Tax Status

-which signifies business treatment of trading gains, losses and expenses
+status,” which signifies business treatment of trading gains,

-minimum tax (AMT).
-Starting in 2013, investment expenses are further restricted
+Starting in 2013, investment expenses are further restricted with

 treatment is much better.

-The average trader saves more than $8,000 per tax year with trader
+The average trader saves more than $5,000 per tax year with trader

 tax status, and hedge funds also save taxes for their investors.

 You can claim trader tax status after year-end; it doesn’t need to

-be elected in advance like Section 475 MTM (mark-to-market) and the forex election
+be elected in advance like Section 475 MTM (mark-to-market) and

-easily.
+quite easily.
 Part-time traders can also qualify, but it’s more

 difficult.
 The bar is raised in the eyes of the IRS — especially

 if you have trading losses with business ordinary-loss treatment

 QUALIFYING FOR TRADER TAX STATUS